-- Establish a national network of Indigenous student researchers. - Improve the database of Indigenous student researchers. - Provide an annual event to convene student researchers to share ideas and grow their professional development. - Continue the work initiated by Luminary in 2021 to learn more about the career pathways of Indigenous student researchers. - Work with our partners to design a strategy to grow the career planning resources for Indigenous student researchers. - Improve knowledge of student researchers' career paths. - Develop career planning materials and activities for Indigenous student researchers such as experiential training and work integrated learning.
+- Establish a national network of Indigenous student researchers. - Improve the database of Indigenous student researchers. - Provide an annual event to convene student researchers to share ideas and grow their professional development. - Continue the work initiated by Luminary in 2021 to learn more about the career pathways of Indigenous student researchers. - Work with our partners to design a strategy to grow the career planning resources for Indigenous student researchers. - Improve knowledge of student researchers' career paths. - Develop career planning materials and activities for Indigenous student researchers such as experiential training and work integrated learning. - Looking ahead over the next decade, there is an opportunity to build career paths, institutional supports, and attraction strategies to considerably grow the number and breadth of Indigenous research talent.

-7 Indigenous Economic Development Board 2021
+&lt;sup>7 Indigenous Economic Development Board 2021